vincentbernat/dashkiosk/docs/usage.rst

 up and down arrow icons on the right of each dashboard.
 You can add a new dashboard by using the "*Add a new dashboard*" button.

+You can also copy a dashboard from another group by using drag'n'drop.
+If you drop a dashboard from one group to the same group, you will duplicate it.
+It is expected to be a feature more than a nuisance.

 Dashboards
 ++++++++++